-- rownumber\is\index: False if the DataFrame originated from a CSV file (and therefore any detection output file should refer to row numbers from the file, rather than items from the DataFrame index). - boolean\ints: If True, write out all boolean values to CSV file as integers (1 for true, and 0 for false), rather than as true and false values.
+- rownumber\is\index: False if the DataFrame originated from a CSV file (and therefore any detection output file should refer to row numbers from the file, rather than items from the DataFrame index). - boolean\ints: If True, write out all boolean values to CSV file as integers (1 for true, and 0 for false), rather than as true and false values. - repair: A boolean to specify whether to try to use the information in the constraints to attempt to repair potentially-incorrect type inferrences made when constructing the dataframe.
+When the dataframe has been loaded from a .csv file, this can often be useful (but should not be used with dataframes that have come from a more reliable source).

-The report parameter from $verify_df()$ can also be used, in which case a verification report will also be produced in addition to the detection results.
+The report parameter from verify\df() can also be used, in which case a verification report will also be produced in addition to the detection results.